natgo/wt-wiki-scraper/wikitext-transpiled/ground/Object%20906.md

 '''Rush'''

 One may be tempted to charge and capture the point for the team at the beginning of a game.
 When capturing the point, turn the engine deck towards the enemy.
 This tactic can actually save the 906 from hasty shots to the hull without hindering the gun arc, though this will cause engine fires which can lead to a burning end if not handled quickly.
 In this case, take a shot at the now vulnerable foe and then use the FPE item to extinguish the fire.
-However, higher powered APFSDS will be able to go straight through the engine, killing your crew.
-If the point gets swarmed by enemies, you have two options.
-The first is falling back.
-Using the good reverse gear, and enabling ESS, one can easily retreat back to friendly lines.
-However, if there are swarms of unaware enemies, the Object 906 can be an absolute menace.
-Using the 4.3 second reload, you can easily eliminate half the enemy team, if they are unaware.
+However, higher powered APFSDS will be able to go straight through the engine, knocking out the crew and the Object 906 with ease.
+If the captured point gets swarmed by enemies, you have two options.
+The first is to fall back using the good reverse gear and ESS to retreat safely to friendly lines.
+The second is to fight back, especially if the enemies are approaching without care.
+With the right position, the Object 906 can utilize its 4.3 second reload time to decimate, if not outright eliminate, the approaching enemy before they are able to respond.

 '''Decoy'''